Most people get into the iron game because they want to build muscle and add strength to their frame.

 Building a lean and muscular body will not happen overnight.

-Based on your starting point and how consistent you are it will take about 1-5 years of the correct and consistent training, nutrition, and recovery to develop your base physique.
+Based on your starting point, your genetics, and how consistent you are it will take about 1-5 years of the correct and consistent training, nutrition, and recovery to develop your base physique.

 Your base physique is simply the body you discover after dedicating time to the iron.
 Your strong and weak points will be revealed.